taw10/crystfel/doc/man/align_detector.1.md

 ASICs.
 Higher refinement levels will generally require more and higher-resolution diffraction data.

+You can use **indexamajig** option **--max-mille-level** to reduce the size of the calibration data files, at the cost of limiting the maximum refinement level.

 The default behaviour is to refine only the position components in the x-y plane, perpendicular to the beam.
 In favourable circumstances, you can add option **--out-of-plane** to refine the panel tilts and shifts out of this